joereddington/todo.txt/historic_notes.md

 Nice walk to the shop.
 ## 13/05/19 09:56 to 10:52 (B) Write reviews for proposals Time:30
 - 13/05/19 smallest next step:  Checking out the folder.

+## 16/05/19 10:08, to 13:33
+Doing the Code for Kat.

+Most of today is about restructuring, moving into classes and using the new input files.
+A lot of today was working out why some tests are slow and that got a lot to do with the speed of the python-docx library.

+One of the activities I ended up trying earlier was starting from scratch, it got my brain in gear and that was great, and it meant I learned some things about how to make tests better

+## 16/05/19 17:07 to 18:02
+More work bringing in the exam files